 At the present time, the majority of our operations are in various stages of drug identification and development.
-We currently have five product compounds in the clinical testing stage: fostamatinib, an oral SYK inhibitor for ITP which we expect to commence Phase 3 clinical trials; R348, with indication for chronic dry eye in Phase 2 clinical trials, R118, an AMPK activator entering Phase 1 in early 2014, and two oncology product candidates in Phase 1 development with partners BerGenBio and Daiichi Sankyo.
+We currently have five product candidates in the clinical testing stage.
 In our industry, it is statistically unlikely that the limited number of compounds that we have identified as potential product candidates will actually lead to successful product development efforts, and we do not expect any drugs resulting from our research to be commercially available for several years, if at all.

 Our compounds in clinical trials and our future leads for potential drug compounds are subject to the risks and failures inherent in the development of pharmaceutical products.
-These risks include, but are not limited to, the inherent difficulty in selecting the right drug and drug target and avoiding unwanted side effects, as well as unanticipated problems relating to product development, testing, obtaining regulatory approvals, maintaining regulatory compliance, manufacturing, competition and costs and expenses that may exceed current estimates.
+These risks include, but are not limited to, the inherent difficulty in selecting the right drug and drug target and avoiding unwanted side effects, as well as unanticipated problems relating to product development, testing, enrollment, obtaining regulatory approvals, maintaining regulatory compliance, manufacturing, competition and costs and expenses that may exceed current estimates.
 In future clinical trials, we or our partners may discover additional side effects and/or higher frequency of side effects than those observed in completed clinical trials.
 The results of preliminary and mid-stage studies do not necessarily predict clinical or commercial success, and larger later-stage clinical trials may fail to confirm the results observed in the previous studies.
 Similarly, a clinical trial may show that a product candidate is safe and effective for certain patient populations in a particular indication, but other clinical trials may fail to confirm those results in a subset of that population or in a different patient population, which may limit the potential market for that product candidate.
 With respect to our own compounds in development, we have established anticipated timelines with respect to the initiation of clinical studies based on existing knowledge of the compounds.
 However, we cannot provide assurance that we will meet any of these timelines for clinical development.
-Additionally, the initial result of the completed Phase 1 clinical trial of R348 for chronic dry eye does not necessarily predict final result and the result may not be repeated in later clinical trials.
+Additionally, the initial results of the completed Phase 2 clinical trial of fostamatinib in ITP do not necessarily predict final results and the results may not be repeated in later clinical trials.